jwallet/donorbox-clone/README.md

 - It doesn't send email... yet.
 - It doesn't keep track of all donations.
 - It doesn't do recurring donation, only one-time donation.
-- It only supports Paypal, Stripe may come in the near future.

 > `*` [Donorbox]("https://donorbox.org/") is a fundraising webapp that adds 1.5% of processing fees on top of your donations for providing a small form that links to Paypal and for keeping tracks of past donations with access to a dashboard and email notifications.